Business workers use memos, business letters, progress reports, and newsletters to communicate professionally for internal and B2B communications.

-Persuasive business type aims to convince a reader for a positive outcome.
+The persuasive business type aims to convince a reader of a positive outcome.
 Such writing style adopts a tone that intends to make the readers feel positive about a certain business process.
 Proposals and presentations fall under this business writing category.

-These are major four categories of business writing.
+These are the four categories of business writing.
 Go through the above-mentioned article to have a detailed understanding of these types.

 Business Writing Examples